Amamgbu/Amamgbu/README.md

-📫 How to reach me: You can reach me by mail at amamgbujesse@yahoo.com
+## 📫 How to reach me
+You can reach me by mail at amamgbujesse@yahoo.com

+## ⚡ Fun fact
-⚡ Fun fact: When I'm not coding, I am either binge watching Animes, blogging or sight-seeing with friends.
+When I'm not coding, I am either binge watching Animes, blogging or sight-seeing with friends.
 I also mentor younger data scientists in my local community on how to get started in Data Science.

 <!-- Actual text -->